jmjos/ratatoskr/README.md

-## Usage
+## Configuring the simulator
 The simulator takes three input files:
 - config/config.xml for basic configuation.
 Warning: The path is static linked in the source code, so keep folder structure
 - a XML file describing the traffic and a mapping file, mapping tasks to processing elements.
 Examples can be found in simulator/traffic

 Run the simulator using ./sim.

-Details on the configuration can be found in the wiki.
+Details on the configuration can be found in the documentation.

 ## Model